syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Organize-Pages.md

 ### Remove page(s) using command

 You can remove the specific range of pages using the `RemovePagesCommand` of `PdfViewerControl`.
-The following code shows how to remove pages by executing the command and to the pass the index of the pages to be deleted as command parameter.
+The following code shows how to remove pages by executing the command with the index of the pages as command parameter.

 {% tabs %}
 {% highlight c# %}